Mandy-cyber/Markdown-ToC-Generator/README.md

 # 🛠️ Usage Instructions

 Using the tool is incredibly simple!
-Just follow these two steps to add a **Table of Contents (ToC)** to your markdown file.
+Just follow these two steps to add a **Table of Contents (ToC)** to your markdown file.<br>

 #### 🖊️ Choosing ToC Location

-In the markdown file where you want to generate the Table of Contents, insert the following placeholder text:
+In the markdown file where you want to generate the Table of Contents, insert the following placeholder text:<br>

 ```markdown
 **MD-TOC**